Skip to Main Content

 How does Turo car insurance work for guests?

-• Premier plan: Under this plan, guests won't have a deductible for physical damage to their rented car.
+• Premier plan: Under this plan, guests won't be financially responsible for damage to the rented vehicle except for eligible mechanical and interior damage.
 It costs 65 to 100 percent of the trip price, with a minimum charge of $14 per day.
 Additionally, it may not be an option based on trip details, vehicle type or other factors.
 For trips in New York, the liability coverage increases from $750,000 to $1,250,000.

-• Standard plan: Guests who choose the Standard plan have a $500 deductible for physical damage to the host's vehicle.
+• Standard plan: Guests who choose the Standard plan have a maximum amount of $500 they can be charged for physical damage to the host's vehicle, excluding eligible mechanical and interior damage.
 The cost is 40 percent of the trip price, with a minimum charge of $12 per day.

 • Decline physical damage protection: With this plan, any physical, mechanical or interior damage will be the guest's financial responsibility.
-Third-party liability insurance will still be provided up to the state's minimum limit.
+Third-party liability insurance will still be provided up to the state's minimum limit of coverage.
 However, depending on the state, this may not be an option for guests, in which case they will need to select one of the plan options above.

 Pros and cons of Turo car insurance